cse110-fa21-group14/cse110-fa21-group14/specs/11/111421RecipeSearch.md

 ## Context and Problem Statement

-{We want to implement a tag system in which the user would be able to filter out the recipes by tags; at first we want to store these tags into the as an attribute for the recipe.
+We want to implement a tag system in which the user would be able to filter out the recipes by tags; at first we want to store these tags into the as an attribute for the recipe.
 But in order to retrieve them, we would have to iterate through all of the recipes one at a time which is not efficient.
 Thus we have decided to create a key that access a JSON object with a list of all of the tags, within those tags are stored a list of all of the recipes that share that tag.
-}

 ## Considered Options

-* {Iterat through all of the recipes to look for tags}
+* Iterat through all of the recipes to look for tags
-* {Create boolean tags for all of the recipes}
+* Create boolean tags for all of the recipes
-* {create seperate JSON file for the tags}
+* create seperate JSON file for the tags
 * … <!-- numbers of options can vary -->

 ## Decision Outcome